How Often Should I Update SEO Content?

 4. Before new marketing campaigns

-Obviously, this isn’t relevant if you’re creating new pages for your campaign.
-However, in that case, you need to ensure that you don’t accidentally create or index any duplicate content.
+Expert Advice: While this isn’t relevant if you’re creating new pages for your campaign, you will need to ensure that you don’t accidentally create or index any duplicate content.

 5. When the facts change